RNE: plug-and-play diffusion inference-time control and energy-based training: Supplementary Methods

 \subsection{Heuristic Choice of $a_t$ and $b_t$ for Inference-time Control}

+After discussing RNE for density estimation, we now return to inference-time control.
 In \Cref{subsubsec:choice_of_fwd_bwd}, we highlighted that we have the freedom to choose any of the sampling and target processes.
 In this section, we list some heuristics that can be considered.
-We note that these are by no means exhaustive---any suitable heuristics can be used without altering the core SMC algorithm or increasing computational cost.
+We note that these are by no means exhaustive: any suitable heuristics can be used without altering the core SMC algorithm.

 Consider the diffusion model defined in \Cref{eq:dm_fwd,eq:dm_bwd} or its SI characterisation in \Cref{eq:general_dm_fwd,eq:general_dm_bwd}.
 To align our notation with the standard diffusion model literature, recall that